Besalu may not be well-known but it was once a historical capital. This quaint little town is worth a visit when in Catalunia.

 Related Reading: Rafting the Noguera Pallaresa in Catalonia

 My favorite way to experience Besalú was just wandering.
 I wandered through the cobblestone streets, I walked along the river, taking in the views of the famous bridge, I wandered through passageways:

-I preferred to walk the streets of Besalú – wait a minute, that didn’t come out right, but you know what I mean.
-Besides I had to burn off some of the calories I consumed from eating four bags of caramels, but another more leisurely option was also available for those who hadn’t indulged like I had:
+I preferred to walk the streets of Besalú – wait a minute, that didn’t come outright, but you know what I mean.
+Besides I had to burn off some of the calories I consumed from eating four bags of caramels, but another more leisurely option was also available for those who hadn’t indulged as I had:

 Along the way we stopped at the cathedral, dominating the town square:

 Next was a stop at the quirky and almost unbelievable Museum of Miniatures:

 The Museum of Miniatures features over 2000 pieces of varying sizes, with the micro miniatures featuring detailed artworks displayed in the eye of a needle!
 Fortunately, the micro miniatures are presented with magnifying glasses.

 The miniatures here are created by artists from all over the world.
 I wonder how much patience goes into these creations and what a surgeons hand you must need to achieve this level of perfection in something this small!
 I loved this 0ff-beat museum and I think it would be a hit with children as well.